storyblok/storyblok/README.md

 ## How it works

-A **headless CMS** is a back-end-only content management system (CMS) built from the ground up as a content repository that makes content accessible via APIs.
-[Headless CMS explained](https://www.storyblok.com/tp/headless-cms-explained)
+A **[Headless CMS](https://www.storyblok.com/tp/headless-cms-explained)** is a back-end-only content management system (CMS) built from the ground up as a content repository that makes content accessible via APIs.

 **A basic headless CMS Architecture:**